The SHATTERED PROJECT is the brainchild of visual artist Oana Maria Cajal and the result of a complex international collaboration.

 Inspired by Oana Cajal’s artistic vision, poets from Ukraine, Romania, the United States and Canada contributed poems, and several musicians composed instrumental or vocal pieces, all reacting viscerally against the atrocities of Russia’s war in Ukraine.

-The concept is simple but original: artists respond to art with new creations while protesting the war at the same time.
-Here as part of this project is a poem by Claudia Serea in response to Oana Maria Cajal's portrait BABUSYA.
+The concept is simple but original: artists respond to Oana's artwork with new creations while protesting the war at the same time.
+Here as part of this project is a poem by Claudia Serea in response to Oana Maria Cajal's painting BABUSYA.

 |BABUSYA by Oana Maria Cajal|